Skip to content

 Cycling in Austria

-There are many ways to explore Austria by bike.
+Cycling is very popular in Austria, whether for travelling to work and school or as a leisure activity.
+There are also many opportunities to explore Austria on a bicycle.
 Whether you prefer to ride in the city, in the mountains on a mountain bike or on a road bike, there is something for everyone.
 Austria's varied landscape means there are numerous options: cycling along the rivers, from lake to lake, in the mountains or in the flat east of the country.

 Cycling in Vienna

-Vienna's cycle path network covers 1,654 kilometers and is constantly being expanded.
+Vienna's cycle path network is more than 1,700 kilometres long and is constantly being expanded.

 It consists of various types of cycle paths such as cycle lanes, cycle tracks, cycle paths, combined pedestrian and cycle paths.